 Wobbling to a height just out of reach of the waves, disgorging green lake water from the ragged gash in its hull, it lurched southward in limp-home mode.

-In the Colony’s long history of spaceflight, a craft of this class had never sustained this much damage while still allowing flight to continue.
+In the Colony’s long history of spaceflight, a craft of this class had never sustained this much damage while retaining the ability to fly.
 It flew southward.
 The nearest Emissary emergency rendezvous point was Door County, Wisconsin.

 The ship was aware that there was no longer a pilot on board.